 Well – I’m still trying to figure that one out.
-Let’s just say that I’m evolving.
+Let’s just say that I’m evolving; a work in progress.
 I never intentionally set out to be a painter, or a blogger or anything remotely like that.

 No. That wasn’t my plan, at all.

 My plan was to leave England and live in America.
 THE END.